SuperOfficeDocs/superoffice-docs/user-guide/en/project/screen/index.md

 # Project screen

 The **Project** screen contains information about the projects entered into SuperOffice CRM.
-Each project is displayed like an index card.
-You can see all the information that has been recorded for a project.
+Each project is displayed like an index card, showing all information about that project.

 ![Project screen -screenshot][img3]

 To move backwards and forwards between projects, click the previous/next buttons ( ![icon][img2] ![icon][img1] ) at the bottom right of the cards

-If you have selected a project type for which a [project guide][1] has been defined, the **Project guide** tab is displayed on the section tab.
+If you have selected a project type for which a [project guide][1] is defined, the **Project guide** tab is displayed on the section tab.

 ## <a id="event-tab" />The Event tab